apple/swift-nio/docs/public-api-changes-NIO1-to-NIO2.md

 - renamed `EventLoopFuture.thenThrowing` to `EventLoopFuture.flatMapThrowing`
 - renamed `EventLoopFuture`'s generic parameter from `T` to `Value`
 - renamed `EventLoopFuture.and(result:)` to `EventLoopFuture.and(value:)`
+- the asynchronous task version of `EventLoop.scheduleRepeatedTask` has been renamed to `scheduleRepeatedAsyncTask`
 - `EventLoopPromise.succeed(result: Value)` lost its label so is now `EventLoopPromise.succeed(Value)`
 - `EventLoopPromise.fail(error: Error)` lost its label so is now `EventLoopPromise.fail(Error)`
 - renamed `HTTPProtocolUpgrader` to `HTTPServerProtocolUpgrader`